wanghailei/sror/install_and_upgrade.md

 Bundler: a gem to bundle gems.

-It does this by managing the gems that the application depends on.
+It manages the gems that the application depends on.
 Given a list of gems, it can automatically download and install those gems, as well as any other gems needed by the gems that are listed.

-Before installing gems, it checks the versions of every gem to make sure that they are compatible, and can all be loaded at the same time.
+Before installing gems, it checks the versions of every gem ==to make sure that they are compatible, and can all be loaded at the same time==.
 After the gems have been installed, Bundler can help you update some or all of them when new versions become available.

-Finally, it records the exact versions that have been installed, so that others can install the exact same gems.
+Finally, it records the exact versions that have been installed, so that others can install the exact same gems.==% 應該說，Bundler 是團隊開發協作用的。20230619 %== Bundler makes sure a Ruby app run the same code on every development, staging, and production machine.

-Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.

-Bundler is not a technology specific to Rails. ==Bundler is a dependency management tool for Ruby.== ==Bundler is a gem to bundle gems.== It is an exit from dependency hell.&#x20;
+Bundler is not a technology specific to Rails. ==Bundler is a dependency management tool for Ruby.== ==Bundler is a gem to bundle gems.== It is an exit from dependency hell.

-Bundler makes sure a Ruby app run the same code on every development, staging, and production machine. ==It records the exact versions that have been installed, so that others can install the exact same gems.== ==% 應該說，Bundler 是團隊開發協作用的。20230619 %==

-Bundler 是工具名，而 bundle 是實際使用的命令；就像 Homebrew 是工具名，对应的命令是 brew；RubyGems是工具名，gem 是實際使用的命令。

 ### How to install gems in your project?